NalinDalal/blind-app/README.md

 so authentication with 2fa is done authentication, anonymity, and mapping of anonName with userId is done

-to do: step 6;post, get request for social media post, and comments on them
+to do : step 11
+add the ui part

 ---

 beforce pushing do:
 npx biome format --write
 then push